echowaves/expo-cached-image/README.md

   })
 ```

-If you want to know the local *uri* of the cached file by key:
+To get local *uri* of the cached file by key:
 ```JavaScript
   const uri = await CacheManager.getCachedUri({ key: `${item.id}` })
 ```